moirahartigan/Ms1-Schools-Out-Childcare/README.md

 * The Code Institute material was the main source of information used to create this project.
 * [Bootstrap](https://getbootstrap.com/) for creating a responsive site.
 * [w3schools](https://www.w3schools.com/) was used as a general source of knowledge
-* [MND Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) was used as a general sourse of knowledge.
+* [MND Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) was used as a general source of knowledge.
 * [youtube](https://www.youtube.com/watch?v=44axq8Absis) This tutorial was used to learn how to achieve a transparent navigation bar.
 * [Stack Overflow](https://stackoverflow.com/) was used to assist during debugging.
 * [github docs](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) was used to create the 404 page.